EXHIBITIONS (SOLO)

 2014 - El Museo Del Barrio: Museum Starter Kit: Open With Care (NYC)

-2013 - El Museo Del Barrio: Superreal: Alternative Realities in Photography and Video (NYC)
+2013 - El Museo Del Barrio: Superreal; Alternative Realities in Photography and Video (NYC)

 2012 - Nathan Cummings Foundation: Caribe Now!
 (NYC)

-2012 - The Studio Museum in Harlem: Caribbean: Crossroads of the World (NYC)
+2012 - The Studio Museum in Harlem: Caribbean; Crossroads of the World (NYC)

 2010 - Museo Las Américas: VII Bienal Internacional de Fotografía de Puerto Rico (Puerto Rico)

-2009 - Host Gallery: Urban Encounter - group show (London)
+2009 - Host Gallery: Urban Encounter (London)

-COLLECTIONS
+PERMANENT COLLECTIONS

 Smithsonian National Portrait Gallery, Washington, D.C.